tapir-test/tapir-website/_docs/extensions/Allure.md

 Please consult the [Allure website](http://allure.qatools.ru/) to obtain further information about Allure.

-The Allure module acts as an adapter between Tapir's Notification API and Allure's Reporting API.
+The Allure module acts as an adapter between <i>tapir's</i> Notification API and Allure's Reporting API.
 If the optional module is in the classpath at test runtime, the corresponding xml files are generated.
 These xml files are picked up by Allure and transformed to a good-looking report.